 Established in 2008 as the first birth facility in a pediatric hospital designed exclusively for healthy mothers carrying babies with birth defects, we see a high volume of uncommon diagnoses each year in the SDU.
-Our team works hand-in-hand with maternal-fetal medicine and pediatric specialists in CHOP’s Center for Fetal Diagnosis and Treatment.
+Our team works hand-in-hand with maternal-fetal medicine and pediatric specialists in CHOP’s Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment.
 We work seamlessly together to provide the highest-quality and safest care for both mother and baby.

 Your labor and delivery will be managed while your baby’s team prepares in a state-of-the-art stabilization suite connected to the operating rooms and delivery suites.
 This team is there for your baby from the very first breath to provide whatever care they need immediately after birth.
 We bring the intensive care unit (ICU) to the delivery room.
 Any unexpected needs can be handled swiftly with immediate access to all the world-renowned specialists in the hospital.